-Cellular Phones and Other Devices
+Cellular Phones

 Students are allowed to bring cellular phones to school in case of the need for parent contact during an emergency situation outside of the supervised instructional day.
-If you want your child to carry a cellular phone to school, students must turn in their cell phones at the beginning of class, and they will be returned by the teacher when the bell rings.
-No AirPods and/or other tech should be visible throughout the entire period.
+If you want your child to carry a cellular phone to school, the device must be put away with the volume off for the entire instructional day.